Please enter both an email address and a password.

 Can I have temporary registration as soon as I arrive in the UK?

-Temporary registration is only awarded by the GDC for certain posts.
-These categories include :training posts in a hospital, research and teaching.
+No. Temporary registration is only awarded by the GDC for specific posts.
+These categories include: training posts in a hospital, research and teaching.
 You need to be appointed to a post before you can apply for temporary registration from the GDC.
 There is a limit to the length of time you can spend working on temporary registration.
 See our GDC section.
 You are not allowed to work in primary care/general practice on temporary registration.

 I have just qualified from outside the EEA with no clinical experience, what are my chances of obtaining a training post in a hospital, research or teaching post in the UK on temporary registration.